 Sadly, children die in the United States every single day.

-According to the Centers for Disease Control and Prevention (CDC), over 20,000 children between the ages of one and nineteen die in the USA each year, too.
+According to the Centers for Disease Control and Prevention (CDC), over 20,000 children (NPR) between the ages of one and nineteen die in the USA yearly, too.

-There are no figures to know how many people over the age of nineteen die while their parents are still living, but considering the fact that today, average life expectancy for Americans is 78, chances are that number is quite high as well.
+There are no figures to know how many people over nineteen die while their parents are still living.
+Still, because today, the average life expectancy (CDC) for Americans is 78, chances are that number is quite high as well.

 Although everyone’s struggle is their own and theirs alone, it is somewhat comforting to know that the loss of a child happens to so many others, too.

-There are so many parents out there suffering and grieving, and if you have lost a child, you are not alone.
+Many parents are suffering and grieving; if you have lost a child, you are not alone.

 Things to Know When You’ve Lost a Child

-There are a number of things that parents who have lost children find to be true and universal.
+There are several things that parents who have lost children find to be true and universal.